 So that you don’t have to send the solicitor any money from your own funds, the success fee is deducted from your compensation.
 The success fee is a fixed percentage of your compensation, and it’s used to cover the solicitor’s fees.

-How Our Retail Accident Claim Specialists Could Help You
+How Our Retail Accident Claim Specialists Could Help You Get Answers To ‘I slipped in a supermarket, can I claim?’

-If you’re wondering why Accident Claims UK could be the best team to help you with your claim, here are some reasons that we believe you should consider using us.
+This guide details every aspect of the question, “I slipped in a supermarket, can I claim?”
+Now, if you’re wondering why Accident Claims UK could be the best team to help you with your claim, here are some reasons that we believe you should consider using us.

 - Our advice is free.
 We also provide a free, no-obligation assessment of an accident in a supermarket.